lorbke/BlockBoard/README.md

 # BlockBoard

-### Revolutionizing Communication: Rent Message Boards on the Blockchain
+_Revolutionizing Communication: Rent Message Boards on the Blockchain_

 ![BlockBoard Logo](https://github.com/lorbke/BlockBoard/blob/assets/assets/BlockBoard_origin.png)

-## The Problem:
+## The Problem

-Traditional methods of communication and advertisement, such as physical bulletin boards, posters, and flyers, are often static, localized, and lack efficient management.
-These methods can also be wasteful, as they generate paper waste and lack a dynamic, trackable, and secure way of conveying messages to a targeted audience.
+Traditional methods of communication and advertisement – billboards, newspapers, TV – are limited by geography, high costs, and opacity.
+For advertisers, it's hard to measure genuine reach.
+For the public, content is often out of their control.
+Smaller voices struggle to be heard amidst monopolistic giants.

-## Our Solution:
+## Our Solution

-BlockBoard aims to revolutionize communication and advertisement by leveraging Blockchain technology.
-It offers a decentralized platform where users can "rent" virtual message boards that are secured and managed on the blockchain.
+**BlockBoard** aims to revolutionize communication and advertisement by leveraging Blockchain technology.
+It offers a decentralized platform where users can "rent" physical message boards.
+They can manage the time and location of their messages by interacting with Smart contracts.

+#### Key Features
+1. **Decentralized Management**: With BlockBoard, no central entity controls the message boards.
+Anyone can rent space on a board by engaging with the associated smart contract, ensuring that it is transparent and tamper-proof.

+2. **Proof of Display**: Using IoT devices and blockchain, BlockBoard provides verifiable proof that an advertisement or message was displayed on a board for a given duration, helping advertisers measure genuine reach.

+3. **Dynamic Pricing**: Pricing is based on demand and location, with high-demand areas commanding a higher price.
+The transparent pricing mechanism ensures fair pricing for all.

+4. **Accessible to All**: Anyone, regardless of their resources, can rent a message board for their personal, commercial, or social messages.
+A fraction of boards is reserved for non-commercial messages, allowing for important social issues to be highlighted.
+5. **Environmental Concerns**: BlockBoard promotes the use of electronic message boards, which reduce the need for paper-based advertisement, supporting a more eco-friendly approach.
+6. **Community Engagement**: Users can rate and review content on the boards, providing feedback and enhancing community engagement.
+7. **Secure Payment System**: Payments are made via ETH or any ERC-20 token.
+Smart contracts handle the funds, releasing them to the board owner only when proof of display is verified.
+8. **Scalability**: BlockBoard has the potential to integrate with other blockchain projects, opening doors for collaborations with augmented reality platforms, geolocation-based services, and more.

 ## The Product